 Chapel services are held on Wednesdays at 10:00 a.m. in Mims Auditorium (unless otherwise publicized) during the fall and spring semesters.
-Students are encouraged to attend all Chapel programs and are required to accumulate a minimum of 14 attendance credits to pass Chapel each semester.
+Students are encouraged to attend all Chapel programs.

 Students receive chapel credit by having their ID scanned upon entry into chapel service.
 Students arriving late to chapel are not eligible for chapel credit.
 Students who leave chapel service before it has been dismissed will have that day's chapel credit revoked.
 Repeated offenses may result in the student failing chapel for the semester.
 It is the student's responsibility to ensure that his/her attendance is being accurately recorded and/or that his/her ID card is scanning properly.
 Questions regarding chapel credits may be directed to the Office of Student Experience